 Nyoka - nyoka (Snake)

 This list is by no means exhaustive but it is enough to show just how closely related the Lingala Language of Congo and Swahili are.
 Please don't hesitate to let us know if you found this article useful.
+Feel free to suggest any other word(s) we may have left out.
 We can't wait to hear from you.

 This is really cool.
 One question, does "ba" not make it plural?
 So I think "Ba semeki" is in-laws and "semeki" is "in law".